 Practicum Field Placements

 The practicum field placement allows the faculty to provide valuable observation feedback to students.
 Faculty can mentor teachers who are new to the profession and help experienced teachers fine-tune their teaching skills.
-Placements generally take place during the semester that the student is enrolled in INTR 613, Classroom Dynamics Practicum in TESOL.
+Placements generally take place during the semester that the student is enrolled in LING 613, Classroom Dynamics Practicum in TESOL.

 The practicum field placement is a limited internship which requires about 8-10 weeks of involvement in a Chicago-area classroom, including supervised teaching or co-teaching of an ESL class.
 Students who work part-time or full-time as ESL teachers can use their current teaching situations for the field placement.
 Students who are not currently teaching ESL will be placed in a local ESL program at the K-12, adult, or higher education levels.